How to send money to Iceland

 How do I compare transfer companies when transferring and receiving money via Iceland?

 - Exchange rates.
-The higher the exchange rate, the more money your beneficiary will receive.
-Also, make sure that companies with high exchange rates don’t also charge high fees.
+The higher the exchange rate, the more money your recipient will receive.
+With that said, make sure that companies with high exchange rates don’t also charge high fees.
 It is best to compare both the offered exchange rate and the fees to understand how much your recipient stands to receive.

 - Transfer fees.
-You will usually need to pay a fee each time you need to send a transfer, so compare transaction fees between companies to see which one offers value for money.
+You will usually need to pay a fee each time you need to send a money transfer, so compare transaction fees between companies to see which one offers better value for money.
 Some companies will completely waive transfer fees, which can save you a lot of money.
 However, this generally only happens when you are sending a large sum of money, around $5,000 or $10,000.

 - Transfer methods.
 Some companies offer online or in-branch transfers only, while others may also offer over the phone and mobile app transfers.

 - Transfer options.
-Check to see whether the company offers limit orders and forward contracts to help you get a better exchange rate, as well as the ability to set up a regular payment schedule.
+Check to see whether the transfer company offers limit orders and forward contracts to help you get a better exchange rate, as well as the ability to set up a regular payment schedule.
 If you don’t need these types of services, you can focus your attention on other factors.

 - Minimum and maximum limits.
 If the company has minimum or maximum transaction limits, will you still be able to send the transfers you want?

 - Processing times.
-Some companies offer fast transfers that can be picked up by your recipient within 10 minutes while others may take several business days to deliver the funds to your beneficiary.
+Some companies offer fast transfers that can be picked up by your recipient within 10 minutes, while others may take several business days to deliver the funds to your recipient.

 - Customer service.
-Check a company’s customer assistance options and how you can access help.
+Check a company’s customer assistance options and determine how you can access help.
 Always choose a reputable company to handle your money.

-How do I send money to Iceland from Australia?
+How do I send money to Iceland from Canada?

 - Cash pickup transfer companies.
 Western Union and MoneyGram have large international transfer networks and allow transfers between Canada and Iceland.
 Their fees tend to be higher since they can deliver the money within a matter of minutes.

 - Bank transfers.
-Banks offer transfers to countries all around the world, but they often don’t offer affordable transactions.
+Banks generally offer transfers to countries around the world, but they often don’t offer affordable transactions.
 Some Canadian banks may also not allow transfers directly into ISK, so you may face a double exchange rate from CAD > USD > ISK for example.

 - PayPal.
 PayPal offers an international money transfer service that allows you to send money to Iceland from Canada.
 Both you and your recipient will need to have PayPal accounts in order to send and receive money.
 An account is easy, fast and free to setup online.

-How do I receive money from Iceland in Australia?
+How do I receive money from Iceland in Canada?

 - Specialist transfer providers.
 Start researching now to find out which companies offer transfers from Iceland to Canada.
 Companies like FairFX and Currencies Direct may offer this service between the two nations.

 - Bank transfers.
 Compare the fees and exchange rates of bank transactions with those of other transfer options.